kunalkhetawat/recordskeeper-core/docs/source/minningguide.rst

 .. note::

-    *Mac users now go to the :ref:`mining-permissions` section
+    Mac users can now move to the :ref:`mining-permissions` section

 .. _mining-permissions: